atbcb/ICTTestingBaseline/_baselines/06Images.md

 <ol id="1TI">
     <li id="1TI-2">Check that the image is not any of the following [SC 1.1.1]:
     <ol>
-        <li id="1TI-2i">Image is used only for page design/formatting and can be ignored without any loss of meaning.</li>
+        <li id="1TI-2i">Image is page design/formatting and could be ignored by assistive technology without any loss of meaning.</li>
         <li id="1TI-2ii">Image is not visible on the page.</li>
     </ol>
     </li>